5 Ways to Arrange Furniture in a Small Bedroom (& 4 Bonus Tips for Making the Most of It!)

 5. Stack Your Storage

-We've all seen the clothes-rail-as-headboard idea, but personally, I'm not sure I could sleep with all my clothing hanging over my head.
-In this smallest bedroom, the bed is hugged by 3 walls and a clothes rail, hung at high height, sits above a pair of chests of drawers.
-The only thing this layout "gives up" is surface area on top of said chests, and I think it's a good trade.
+We’ve all seen the clothes-rail-as-headboard idea, but personally, I’m not sure I could sleep with all my clothing hanging over my head.
+In this smallest bedroom, the bed is hugged by three walls, while a clothes rail, hung at high height, sits above a pair of chests of drawers.
+The only thing this layout “gives up” is surface area on top of said chests, and I think it’s a good trade.

 Four Actionable Tips for a Small Bedroom